Learn to

 Handwoven bookmarks

-Make a handwoven bookmark simply and easily while learning the basic concepts of weaving on a cardboard loom.
-The bookmark makes a wonderful gift, or maybe use it as a rug in a doll house or as a saddle blanket for a small toy horse.
-Make the loom in different sizes and sew the resulting fabric into coin purses, coasters, hot pads—whatever you can imagine!
+By the end of this guide, you will have created a beautiful and unique bookmark that you can use to mark your place in your favorite books.
+The bookmark makes a wonderful gift; or, maybe use it as a rug in a dollhouse or as a saddle blanket for a small toy horse.
+Make the loom in different sizes and sew the resulting fabric into coin purses, coasters, hot pads—whatever you can imagine!!

-Weaving is usually done on a loom—a device for holding threads/yarn taut.
+Weaving is usually done on a loom: a device for holding threads/yarn taut.
 Looms can be as simple as a piece of notched cardboard to something as complex as the big, fast, mechanical, computer-driven looms in cloth factories.
-For this project we will use the simple notched cardboard loom.
+For this project, we will use a simple notched cardboard loom.

 • String or carpet warp